degiaaaa/TinyML-Creator/StartBasics.md

 ---

-# 1. Start with the basics: Learn about the syntax and basic data types in Python such as variables, strings, numbers, and lists.
+# 1. Start with the basics: \n Learn about the syntax and basic data types in Python such as variables, strings, numbers, and lists.
 Familiarize yourself with basic operations and functions.

-## 01 Introduction to Python: Learn about the history and use cases of Python.
+## Introduction to Python: \n Learn about the history and use cases of Python.
 Discuss its popularity and why it's a great language to learn for beginners

 ### Introduction